Publish hosted feature layers

 10. Type a title.

-11. Choose a folder in My Content where you want to save the hosted feature layer.
+11. Choose a folder in My content in which to save the hosted feature layer.

 12. If your organization has set up content categories, click Assign categories and select up to 20 categories to help people find the item.